Urban Guide Quebec

 Every room at Hôtel Nomad Québec is different, and you never know which room you’ll walk into, which is part of the fun.
 The hotel’s sixteen rooms are divided into thematic and suites, which are a little larger.
 The largest of all is the gorgeous Florence A White suite (who built the house) with its stunning $8,000 chandelier and views of the Saint-Lawrence River and Château Frontenac.

 The Florence A White suite is the hotel’s crowning jewel, but the junior suites are equally impressive.
-The family-friendly (two Queen beds) suites in the lower level have a 60s vibe to them.
-One, a tad masculine and a little James Bond-ish, the other mod and crisp and fresh.
+The family-friendly (two Queen beds) suites on the lower level have a 60s vibe to them.
+One is a tad masculine and a little James Bond-ish, the other mod and crisp and fresh.

 Whether your room is thematic or a suite, Olivier and Romuald want every guest to experience a slice of luxury during their stay in Old Quebec.
 Textiles and furniture are originals, nothing is a knock-off.
 It’s not just the quality of the décor that sets them apart, it is also their eye (and passion) for detail.
 From matching classic branded paint colours (Hermès room), and finding a chandelier inspired by a vintage Dior hat (Dior room) to vintage glass mugs in the 60s Mod room.